 Do I need to register to attend a tour?

 Yes, please.
-It's very difficult for our guides to give tours to groups of more than 40 people, so we ask that everyone attending the tour please register via the RSVP link provided.
+It's very difficult for our guides to give tours to groups of more than 40 people, so we ask that everyone attending the tour please register on Eventbrite using the RSVP link provided.
 That way, we can keep our numbers in check and ensure everyone has a good time.
 We also ask that you sign off on a liability waiver, which is embedded into the registration.